fossasia/open-event-server/README.md

  2. Facebook https://graph.facebook.com/oauth

 ### Location
-We are based on Google maps to get information about location(info about country, city, latitude and longitude)https://maps.googleapis.com/maps/api/
+We are using on Google maps to get information about location(info about country, city, latitude and longitude)https://maps.googleapis.com/maps/api/
 We use it to get current location and display closes events.

 ### Local Storage and Amazon S3